minitest/minitest/README.txt

-minitest-mongoid       :: Mongoid assertion matchers for MiniTest minitest-must_not      :: Provides must_not as an alias for wont in MiniTest minitest-predicates    :: Adds support for .predicate? methods minitest-pry           :: A minitest plugin to drop into pry on assertion failure. minitest-rails         :: MiniTest integration for Rails 3.1. minitest-reporters     :: Create customizable MiniTest output formats minitest-rg            :: redgreen minitest
+minitest-mongoid       :: Mongoid assertion matchers for MiniTest minitest-must_not      :: Provides must_not as an alias for wont in MiniTest minitest-predicates    :: Adds support for .predicate? methods minitest-rails         :: MiniTest integration for Rails 3.1. minitest-reporters     :: Create customizable MiniTest output formats minitest-rg            :: redgreen minitest